crhall-writing/crhall-writing.github.io/_poems/time.md

 state lines, like a fly in a beehive,

 doing whatever dirty work they need to get done.
-yeah, no, I don’t care for that part of it.
+yeah, no, I don’t care for that part.
-but I think to myself, on a long drive,
+but I think to myself, driving through dark,

 *they must have so much time*